keharaw/Gayta-Science/index.md

 query = "-(lgbt OR lgbtq OR lgbtq+ OR transgender OR bisexual OR gay OR trans OR queer OR lesbian) ((soccer OR football OR (world cup)) OR qatar) -is:retweet"
 ```

-The keywords were chosen because they best capture the tweets relevant to our analysis.
+The keywords were chosen based on the assumption that they would best capture the tweets relevant to our analysis.
 An additional component of our query was to exclude retweets.
-Whilst retweets can express agreement, it is not a perfect measure.
-They may potentially introduce bias and skew the results.
-Retweets can artificially inflate the popularity and visibility of certain tweets and accounts, making it difficult to get an accurate picture of the original content and perspectives being shared on the platform.
-Furthermore, retweets can introduce duplicate data, which can cause problems when trying to perform numerical analysis or generate visualisations based on the data.
+Retweets are not a reliable measure of agreement as they can introduce bias, skew results, artificially inflate popularity and visibility, and create duplicates in data.
+This makes it challenging to accurately assess and visualise original content and perspectives on the platform.

 ### Describing Our Data